FabricMC/fabric-docs/develop/rendering/hud.md

 | `10`  | `9/10 = 0.9`  |
 | `11`  | `1`: New tick |

-Practically, you should only use `tickDelta` when your animations depend on Minecraft's ticks.
+In practice, you should only use `tickDelta` when your animations depend on Minecraft's ticks.
 For time-based animations, use `Util.getMeasuringTimeMs()`, which measures real-world time.

-You can retrieve `tickDelta` using the `renderTickCounter.getTickDelta(false);` function, where the boolean parameter is `ignoreFreeze`, which essentially just allows you to ignore whenever players use the `/tick freeze` command.
+You can retrieve `tickDelta` by calling `renderTickCounter.getTickDelta(false)`, where the boolean parameter is `ignoreFreeze`, which essentially just allows you to ignore whenever players use the `/tick freeze` command.

 In this example, we'll use `Util.getMeasuringTimeMs()` to linearly interpolate the color of a square that is being rendered to the HUD.